 4. Don’t Forget to Dry:

 Bath time is ideal for good drying.
 Using a designated pet dryer with the right attachments can help remove excess fur and hair, and it ensures that hair won’t find its way onto your furniture, clothing or floor.
 You do not want to use just a normal household hair dryer.
 You can find products that are specially designed to be effective on pets while also keeping them comfortable — products like the B-Air® Fido Max-1 pet dryer.
+You just need to use them correctly.
 When you use the proper tools for drying your pet, everything will go much faster, and the results will be far better.

 Even supplements can be used as dog de-shedding tools.
 Look for supplements at the pet store that include Omega 3 fatty acids, which can help stop a dog from shedding, or at least reduce the rate of shedding.
 It’s always a good idea to ask your vet for recommendations before giving your pet any new supplements.
 Your vet can let you know what type of success to expect from a supplement, as well as specific supplements that might be right for your dog based on breed, age or any health conditions.